Kris-Sekula/EPROM-EMU-NG/Hardware/1.9c/Readme.md

-This version has been tested and verified.
+This version has been tested and verified working correctly.